lucidsoftware/lucid-programming-competition-2024/problems/FatiguedFourHundred/description.md

 The fatigue penalty applies only to the _following_ legs of the race; it does not apply to the leg itself.
 You must correctly account for _all_ applicable penalties that have accumulated when computing the total penalty.
 Penalties are cumulative against each other.
-For example, as you can see from the table, the progressive fatigue penalty of swimming at 100% exertion level is 25%.
+For example, as you can see from the table, the progressive fatigue penalty of swimming at 100% exertion level is 10%.
-If you were to exert 100% effort level on the butterfly, backstroke, and breaststroke legs, a 95.3125% fatigue penalty would apply for the freestyle leg of the race.
+If you were to exert 100% effort level on the butterfly, backstroke, and breaststroke legs, a 33.1% fatigue penalty would accumulate for the freestyle leg of the race.

 ### Order of Strokes
 The order of strokes in the Individual Medley is always Butterfly, Backstroke, Breaststroke, Freestyle.

-Under the rules, no other order of strokes is allowed.
+No other order of strokes is allowed.

 # Input